dominicduffin1/python-turtle-art-canvas/README.md

 ## Roadmap

-September / October 2021: Prepare the repository.

-October 2021: Start accepting contributions to a basic Turtle Graphics canvas.
+2023: Re-promote the project and accept contributions to a basic Turtle Graphics canvas.

-2022 onwards: Build on this by creating a user interface, probably a command line interface, and multiple canvases.
+The future: Build on this by creating a user interface, probably a command line interface, and multiple canvases.

 Other ideas on how to extend the project are welcome and can be put forward at any time using the 'Suggestion' issue template.